gauxs/cp/algorithms/graph/shortest_path/single_source/dijkstra/README.md

 5. **For any implementation, think why we always pick minimum vertex?
 What if we pick random or maximum vertex?
 Will the algorithm still work?**

+6. **Think, why does this algorithm work on both directed and undirected graphs?**

 ### Algorithm analysis
 ```